DinisCruz/Book_Hacking_Portugal/manuscript/Open-Source.md

 Portugal should embrace organizations like OWASP, which has held two summits in Portugal (Add pics and logos).

-The positive values of Open Sourcing include the following:
+The positive values of open sourcing include the following:

 * access to code
 * no lock in
 * no discrimination
 * liquid collaboration

-Of course, using Open Source code doesn't mean that it will be perfect.
+Of course, using open source code doesn't mean that it will be perfect.

 ### Open Source is expensive

-We need companies to sell Open Source code. (point to many examples where this happens today (ELK, ...)
+We need companies to sell open source code. (point to many examples where this happens today (ELK, ...)

-Open Source software is not free.
+Open source software is not free.
 Any code has a cost and a side effect.
-Using Open Source code doesn't mean that you don't pay for it.
+Using open source code doesn't mean that you don't pay for it.
 It means that you pay in a different way than a direct financial transaction.

-### Open Source *lingua franca*
+### Open source *lingua franca*

-It is very important that Open Source and Creative Commons are the *lingua franca* between all players.
-The take-up of Open Source will help us to remove the 'proprietary lock' of closed software, which creates perverse incentives and does not allow the peripheral countries (or players) to have a strong role in the quality and security of that code.
-Open Source and Creative Commons allow the best teams and ideas to win, and they reward good behavior.
+It is very important that open source and Creative Commons are the *lingua franca* between all players.
+The take-up of open source will help us to remove the 'proprietary lock' of closed software, which creates perverse incentives and does not allow the peripheral countries (or players) to have a strong role in the quality and security of that code.
+Open source and Creative Commons allow the best teams and ideas to win, and they reward good behavior.
 A good system is one where 'less ethical or benign' actors behave well, even when it is against their natural instincts or values.

 Closeness and a lack of sharing are more valuable to the attacker than to the defender.